WasmEdge/WasmEdge/docs/book/en/src/sdk/go.md

 # WasmEdge Go SDK

-The followings are the guides to working with the WasmEdge Go API.
+The followings are the guide to work with the WasmEdge Go API.
 You can embed the WasmEdge into your go application through the WasmEdge Go API.

 ## Getting Started